Is planned home birth safe?

 Home births in the United States

 In the United States, over 98% of all births take place in the hospital.
 Only about 1% of deliveries are home births, though about 1/3 of these are home births without an attendant (usually the result of quick labor that never made it to the hospital where only family, EMT's or even just a taxi driver are present).
 So in reality, much less than 1% of births in the U.S. are planned home births.
 A planned home birth is usually attended by a certified nurse-midwife (about 1/3 of the time) or a "direct-entry" midwife (2/3 of the time) who is not trained as a nurse.

 A study by Dr. Grunebaum showed that there is a nearly 4-time neonatal mortality risk with home births.
 Another study by Dr. Grunebaum showed that home births are associated with over 10-times the risk of Apgar scores of zero (virtually dead babies) when compared to doctor-led hospital births and nearly 18 times the risk of midwife hospital births.
 These adverse outcomes may be due to the fact that in the U.S. there are no guidelines for home birth patients, and there are also increased risks in home birth deliveries.

-In a 2017 study there were 2 additional risk factors for home birth which included having a pregnancy over 41 weeks and first baby) identified that increase a baby's risk at a home birth, which make a total of 5 risk factors that significantly increase a baby's risk of being injured or dying at a planned home birth:
+In a 2017 study, there were 2 additional risk factors for home birth which included having a pregnancy over 41 weeks and first baby) identified that increase a baby's risk at a home birth.
+This makes a total of 5 risk factors that significantly increase a baby's risk of being injured or dying at a planned home birth:

 - First baby